Edward R. Roybal Federal Building and U.S. Courthouse

 All public visitors are required to use the Temple Street entrance and pass through electronic security equipment.
 ADA access is also available at the Temple Street entrance to the building.

 Major tenants are the Drug Enforcement Administration, U.S. District Court, U.S. Department of State, U.S. Tax Court, U.S. Bankruptcy Court, U.S. Marshals, U.S. Equal Employment Opportunity Commission, and U.S. Pretrial Services.
+In the latest (2016) Tenant Satisfaction Survey, 85% rated the federal building and GSA services four or five on a five-point scale.
 Additional information for tenants >

 |AMENITIES||OPEN TO||LOCATION||HOURS OF OPERATION|

 |Legal Grounds Espresso Bar||Public||1st floor||M-F 7:30 a.m. to 4 p.m.|

 |Lunch Stop Cafeteria||Public||1st floor||M-F 7 a.m. to 3 p.m.|

 |Shared with Los Angeles City and County Employees||TS floor (Temple Street)||M-F 6:45 a.m. to 6 p.m.|

 |ATM||Public||1st floor near cafeteria||24/7|

 |Health Unit||Federal Employees Only||2nd floor, Room 244||M-F 7:30 a.m. to 4 p.m.|